rui-a-santos/Software/README.md

 # SimplyFit - Software Engineering Project

 SimplyFit is an Android Fitness application.
-A Project Definition Document and a Final Audit Report describing the project fully is available in the repository.
+A Project Definition Document and a Final Audit Report describing the project fully are available in the repository.

 ## Getting Started

-To run the project, install the APK in an android device and run.
+To run the project, install the APK on an android device and run application.
 To run the code, download as zip and import into Android Studio as a project.

 ## Authors